micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/index.md

 needs to be benchmarking.
 The benchmarking.
 The sources are specified by the user in the benchmarking configuration file.
 Injecting code

-In order to inject code, there are some tool that allow this.
+In order to inject code, there are some tools that allow this.
 CLang AST tool will allow to inject some code.